-CUMULATIVE TOTAL STOCKHOLDER RETURN(1) INDEXED TOTAL STOCKHOLDER RETURN OCTOBER 11, 1995-DECEMBER 31, 1996
+CUMULATIVE TOTAL STOCKHOLDER RETURN(1)

+INDEXED TOTAL STOCKHOLDER RETURN

+OCTOBER 11, 1995-DECEMBER 31, 1997

-MEASUREMENT PERIOD (FISCAL YEAR COVERED) THE COMPANY S&P 500 COMPETITOR GROUP(2)
+MEASUREMENT PERIOD (FISCAL YEAR COVERED) COMPANY S&P 500 COMPETITOR GROUP(2)

-OCTOBER 11, 1995 100 100 100
+OCT.
+11, 1995 100 100 100

-DECEMBER 29, 1995 141 107 115
+DEC.
+29, 1995 141 107 115

-DECEMBER 31, 1996 229 131 132
+DEC.
+31, 1996 241 133 176

+DEC.
+31, 1997 388 174 255

 - (1) Total return assuming reinvestment of dividends.
-There were no dividends for the period reported other than the \$2.1 million special dividend paid to Loews in connection with the Initial Public Offering (which special dividend was not used in calculating total return).
-Assumes \$100 invested on October 11, 1995, in Common Stock, the S&P 500 Index and a Company-constructed competitor group index. - (2) The Company-constructed competitor group consists of the following companies: Baker Hughes Incorporated, Dresser Industries, Inc., Energy Service Company, Global Marine Inc., Halliburton Company, Noble Drilling Corporation, Reading & Bates Corporation, Schlumberger Ltd., Tidewater Marine Inc., Transocean Offshore, Inc. and Western Atlas Inc. Total return calculations were weighted according to the respective company's market capitalization.
+There were no dividends for the period reported other than the \$2.1 million special dividend paid to Loews in connection with the Initial Public Offering (which special dividend was not used in calculating total return) and the quarterly dividend of \$.07 per share of Common Stock payable August 7, 1997 to holders of record of Common Stock on July 24, 1997 and payable December 1, 1997 to holders of record of Common Stock on November 3, 1997.
+Assumes \$100 invested on October 11, 1995, in Common Stock, the S&P 500 Index and a Company-constructed competitor group index. - (2) The Company-constructed competitor group consists of the following companies: Baker Hughes Incorporated, Dresser Industries, Inc., Energy Service Company, Global Marine Inc., Halliburton Company, Noble Drilling Corporation, Schlumberger Ltd., Tidewater Marine Inc., Transocean Offshore, Inc. and Western Atlas Inc. Reading & Bates Corporation has been deleted from the Company-constructed competitor group because historical data concerning such company is no longer available as a result of its merger with Falcon Drilling Company, Inc. Total return calculations were weighted according to the respective company's market capitalization.